-17.4 Pay for Promotion or Work in a Higher Classification
+18.5 Pay for Promotion or Work in a Higher Classification

-When an employee is promoted to a new classification on a permanent basis or required to work in a higher classification (for a full shift or longer), the employee shall be compensated at the appropriate range for that classification based on their bargaining unit-wide seniority.
-(For example, if an employee is a Step F in Range M006 and is promoted to Range M008, they will be placed at Step F in their new position.)
-Salary progression shall continue based on seniority.
+When an employee is promoted to a new classification on a permanent basis or required to work in a higher classification (for a full shift or longer), the employee shall be placed at the same step of the new range that they occupied in their previous range.
+For example, an employee at Range M003 Step D who promotes into Range M005 shall be placed at Step D of that range.
+The WSF Assistant Secretary or designee may approve an increase beyond this, not to exceed the maximum of the new salary range.
+Salary progression shall continue to follow the process described in Section 18.1.

-17.5 Job Specification
+18.6 Job Specification